History of Moscow: Grand Duchy (1283–1547)

 Daniel ruled Moscow as Grand Duke until 1303 and established it as a prosperous city which would eventually eclipse its parent principality of Vladimir by the 1320s.

 In 1282 Daniel founded the first monastery of Moscow on the right bank of the Moskva River, the wooden church of St. Daniel-Stylite.
 It is now known as the Danilov Monastery.
 Daniel died in 1303, at the age of 42.
 Before his death he became a monk and, according to his will, was buried in the cemetery of the St. Daniel Monastery.

 Moscow was stable and prosperous for many years and attracted a large numbers of refugees from across Russia.
 The Rurikids maintained large landholdings by practicing primogeniture, whereby all land was passed to the eldest sons, rather than dividing it up among all sons.
 By 1304, Yury of Moscow contested with Mikhail of Tver for the throne of the principality of Vladimir.
 Ivan I eventually defeated Tver to become the sole collector of taxes for the Mongol rulers, making Moscow the capital of Vladimir-Suzdal.
 By paying high tribute, Ivan won an important concession from the Khan.

-While Khan of the Golden Horde initially attempted to limit Moscow's influence, when the growth of the Grand Duchy of Lithuania began to threaten all of Russia, the Khan strengthened Moscow to counterbalance Lithuania, allowing it to become one of the most powerful cities in Russia.
+While the Khan of the Golden Horde initially attempted to limit Moscow's influence, when the growth of the Grand Duchy of Lithuania began to threaten all of Russia, the Khan strengthened Moscow to counterbalance Lithuania, allowing it to become one of the most powerful cities in Russia.
 In 1380, prince Dmitry Donskoy of Moscow led a united Russian army to an important victory over the Mongols in the Battle of Kulikovo.
 Afterwards, Moscow took the leading role in liberating Russia from Mongol domination.
 In 1480, Ivan III had finally broken the Russians free from Tatar control and overthrew the Mongols.
 Moscow later became the capital of an empire that would eventually encompass all of Russia and Siberia, and parts of many other lands.